fee1-dead/coffer/README.md

 # Coffer

-Licensed under GPL v3 or later, a copy of the GNU General Public License can be found by the name of `LICENSE.md`
+Licensed under LGPL v3 or later, a copy of the Lesser GNU General Public License can be found by the name of `LICENSE.md`

 ## Unstable